MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/management-center.md

 TODO:
 - Screenshot

-For more information, see [Hubs and projects overview](ai-resources.md).
+For more information, see the articles on creating a [hub](../how-to/create-azure-ai-resource.md#create-a-hub-in-ai-studio) and [project](../how-to/create-projects.md).

 ## Manage resource utilization